brunophilipe/Noto/README.md

 ## To-Do

-Planned features to be implemented:
+Features planned to be implemented:

 * Touch bar support.
 * Multi-caret editing.

+## Compiling the Project

+To compile Noto you should use Xcode 8.3, and you need [CocoaPods](https://cocoapods.org) installed.

+1. Clone the project:<br>`git clone https://github.com/brunophilipe/Noto.git`
+2. Switch to the directory:<br>`cd Noto/`
+3. Run CocoaPods:<br>`pod install`
+4. Launch the Workspace file in Xcode:<br>`open Noto.xcworkspace/ -a Xcode`
+5. Compile and Launch using <span title="Command + R">⌘R</span>

+**Note:** Some dependencies are not compatible and won't compile in Xcode 9 beta.

 ## Under Development

-Noto is still under (slow) development.
-I am expecting to fix some bugs and finish some features before I make the first public release.
-Please feel free to fork/clone the project and compile if you wish to contribute to development.
+Noto is still under (slow but steady) development.
+The first release contains just the basic features but I plan to add many more in the future.

 ## More Screenshots